dblock/art.dblock.org/about/index.md

 Unless otherwise specified, all work on this site is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
 Basically you can use my images with attribution for non-commercial work.

-You can follow me on [Twitter](https://twitter.com/dblockdotorg) or on my public Instagram [@kidsandsharks](https://instagram.com/kidsandsharks).
+You can follow me on [Twitter](https://twitter.com/dblockdotorg) or on my and my partner's public Instagram [@kidsandsharks](https://instagram.com/kidsandsharks).
 Finally, if you had enough of the art, my tech blog is [here](http://code.dblock.org).